 Basilica di Santa Chiara

-Admission price: About €6 | Closes early, check times in advance!
+Admission: Around €6 | Closes early, check times in advance!

-Castles and Forts of Naples
+Castles and Fortresses of Naples

 Castel Nuovo (Maschio Angioino)